-451 Electronic Books (E-Books)

-E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
+47 Electronic Books (E-Books) E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
 Include non-serial government documents.
 E-books are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer for a limited time.
-Include e-books held locally and remote e-books for which permanent or temporary access rights have been acquired.
+Include e-books held locally and remote ebooks for which permanent or temporary access rights have been acquired.
 Report the number of physical or electronic units, including duplicates, for all outlets.
 For smaller libraries, if volume data are not available, the number of titles may be counted.
-E-books packaged together as a unit (e.g., multiple titles on a single e-book reader) and checked out as a unit are counted as one unit.
+E-books packaged together as a unit (e.g., multiple titles on a single ebook reader) and checked out as a unit are counted as one unit.
 Note: Under this category report only items the library has selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).

-These are materials on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
-Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings, such as web-based or downloaded audiobooks and MP3 files.

-Report the number of units, both physical and electronic, including duplicates.
+48 Audio These are materials on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
+Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings.
+Report the number of physical units, including duplicates.
+For smaller libraries, if physical unit data are not available, count the number of titles.
 Items packaged together as a unit (e.g., two audiocassettes for one recorded book) and checked out as a unit are counted as one physical unit.
-For electronic units, report only items the library has selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).

-These are materials on which moving pictures are recorded, with or without sound.
+49 Video These are materials on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or monitor.
-Video formats may include tape, DVD, CD-ROM, web-based or downloaded files, etc.
+Video formats may include tape, DVD, CD-ROM, etc. Report the number of physical units, including duplicates.
+For smaller libraries, if physical unit data are not available, count the number of titles.

-452 Audio

-453 Video

-Report the number of units, both physical and electronic, including duplicates.
 Items packaged together as a unit (e.g., two video cassettes for one movie) and checked out as a unit are counted as one physical unit.
-For electronic units, report only items the library has selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).

-Licensed Databases

-Report the number of licensed databases (including locally mounted or remote, full-text or not) for which temporary or permanent access rights have been acquired through payment by the library, or by formal agreement with the State Library or a cooperative agreement within the state or region.
+50 Databases Report the number of databases, including locally mounted or remote, full-text or not, for which temporary or permanent access rights have been acquired.
 A database is a collection of electronically stored data or unit records (facts, bibliographic data, abstracts, texts) with a common user interface and software for the retrieval and manipulation of the data.
 Note: The data or records are usually collected with a particular intent and relate to a defined topic.
 A database may be issued on CD-ROM, diskette, or other direct access method, or as a computer file accessed via dial-up methods or via the Internet.
+Include such services as EBSCO Host and OCLC FirstSearch, but do not include other electronic serial databases (e.g., Project MUSE, OCLC ECO Project).

-Subscriptions to individual electronic serial titles are reported under Current Electronic Serial Subscriptions (data element #459).
-Each database is counted individually even if access to several databases is supported through the same vendor interface
+Report the number of database licenses (subscription or onetime purchases).
+Each licensed database product is counted individually even if access to several licensed database products is supported through the same interface (e.g., ProQuest, OCLC FirstSearch).

-Report the number of licensed databases acquired through payment or formal agreement, by source of access:

-454 Local

-455 State (state government

-or state library)

-456 Other cooperative

-agreements (or consortia) within state or region

-457 Total Licensed Databases

-This is the sum of Local, State, and Other licensed databases (data elements #454 through #456).